rajatkb/STU-NET-Stupid-Neural-Net/README.md

 <b>OBSERVATION:</b> CNN are good at finding important features.
 It found the best feature that would help it correlate to the output classes. :-) Well 86% accuracy with 6 hours training on GTX 960 2GB paid off.
 Though i may try Google Collab.
 Still working on it.
 <b>Youtube link :</b><a href="https://www.youtube.com/watch?v=g2oiNb-_4fQ">https://www.youtube.com/watch?v=g2oiNb-_4fQ</a>
+PSIt can get out of corners at sometime.
+Since i trained it for those data.
+So ya.